vikejs/vike/README.md

 ### Filesystem Routing

-By default a page is mapped to a URL based on where its `.page.js` file is located.
+By default `vite-plugin-ssr` does Filesystem Routing: the URL of the page is determined base on where its `.page.js` file is located.

 ```
 FILESYSTEM                        URL              COMMENT